alex431/Facebook-Stock-Analysis/README.md

 ## Features

 * Read two data files (JSON,CSV, Excel, etc.)
-* Performed a pandas merge with two data sets,then calculate some new values based on the new data set.
+* Performed a pandas merge with two data sets,then calculated some new values based on the new data set.
 * Made a dashboard to display the data.
 * Made a pivot table.
 * Built a custom data dictionary.